🤝 DAIC partners withPawtato

 Choose validators that give detailed information on their operations, the policy on reward distribution, and what commission is taken.
 It gives trust and a full understanding of how your rewards will be calculated.

 For instance, we at DAIC Capital provide a wealth of information on our operations, reward distribution, and commission structure.
-We even go a step further by developing a Slashing & Insurance Fund Policy, offering an additional layer of protection for our delegators in the event of unforeseen slashing incidents.
+At DAIC Capital, we publish information about our operations, reward distribution, commission structure, and Slashing & Insurance Fund Policy, so delegators can better understand how we approach validator risk.
 It's like having an insurance policy for your staked assets, providing peace of mind and demonstrating our commitment to delegator security.

 Sometimes, Centralized Exchanges (CEX) allow customers to stake tokens on their platform.
 Of course, they will choose their own validators to do that.
-Because most crypto users are still holding most of their coins on CEXs this system leads to drastic centralization of stake and governance voting power.
+When large amounts of stake are delegated through centralized exchanges, voting power and validator selection can become more concentrated.
+This may weaken decentralization and reduce delegators’ direct control over governance choices.
 On the other hand, there are always other risks with staking on CEXs, as users do not own private keys and can be blocked for various reasons, losing access to their funds.

 Validators holding too much voting power have a negative impact on the security and governance outcomes of the network.
 This makes supporting smaller or newer validators not only good for the health and resilience of the network but also gives you the power to incentivize various ecosystem contributions from these often smaller teams.